Show me the Story!

 Case(s) in Point

 In one of the books I proof read that summer, I came to a part in the story where the love interest had gotten the protagonist a very specific gift, and the protagonist started to cry when she saw it.
-I could tell that this was meant to be a very emotionally impactful moment, but as the reader I was totally in the dark.
+I could tell this was meant to be a very emotionally impactful moment, but as the reader I was totally in the dark.

 Then, in the middle of the moment, the author stopped to explain that when the protagonist was younger, that very same gift had been given to the protagonist to console her.